tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 }
 ```

+In OpenAPI v2.0, request bodies were classified as a type of parameter, but in v3.0, they are not considered a parameter but rather a path property.
+Given that the request body functions like a parameter, I've decided to leave them classified as a parameter for now.
+However, note that in the OpenAPI spec, request bodies are technically not a parameter.

-### Documenting complex request body parameters
+### Documenting complex request bodies

-Documenting JSON data (both in request body parameters and responses) is one of the trickier parts of API documentation.
+Documenting JSON data (both in request bodies and responses) is one of the trickier parts of API documentation.
 Documenting a JSON object is easy if the object is simple, with just a few key-value pairs at the same level.
 But if you have a JSON object with multiple objects inside objects, numerous levels of nesting, and lengthy conditional data, it can be tricky.
 And if the JSON object spans more than 100 lines, or 1,000, you'll need to think carefully about how you present the information.

 Tables work all right for documenting JSON, but in a table, it can be hard to distinguish between top-level and sub-level items.
 The object that contains an object that also contains an object, and another object, etc., can be confusing to represent.

 By all means, if the JSON object is relatively small, a table is probably your best option.
 But there are other approaches that designers have taken as well.

 Take a look at eBay's [findItemsByProduct](http://developer.ebay.com/DevZone/finding/CallRef/findItemsByProduct.html) resource.
-Here's the request body parameter (in this case, the format is XML):
+Here's the request body (in this case, the format is XML):

 <a class="noCrossRef" class="noExtIcon" href="http://developer.ebay.com/DevZone/finding/CallRef/findItemsByProduct.html"><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/ebaysample_3_17.png" alt="eBay parameters" /></a>

-Below the request body parameter is a table that describes each parameter:
+Below the request body is a table that describes each parameter:

 <a class="noCrossRef" class="noExtIcon" href="http://developer.ebay.com/DevZone/finding/CallRef/findItemsByProduct.html"><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/ebaytable_3_17.png" alt="eBay parameters" /></a>